10XGenomics/enclone/README.md

 concept, and what we show by default are all positions exhibiting a difference from the reference and all positions in the CDR3.

-This exact output would be obtained by typing
+The same exact output would be obtained by typing
 ```
 enclone PRE=~/enclone/datasets BCR=123085 CDR3=CQQRSNWPPSITF
 ```